 Foundations of Model Driven Discovery from Massive Data

-This cross-disciplinary institute fosters the development and application of theory and methods of data science to create theoretical models governing systems or data-driven processes, and improve predictions.
+Funded by the National Science Foundation’s TRIPODS program (Transdisciplinary Research in Principles of Data Science), this cross-disciplinary institute promotes collaborative research to foster the development and application of theory and methods of data science to create theoretical models governing systems or data-driven processes, and improve predictions.

 The three-year project examines three research areas:

 - Geometric and Topological Methods in Complex Data

 - Data Analysis on Massive Graphs and Networks